JJWRoeloffs/autobi_py/python/README.md

         assert jvm1 is jvm2
 ```

-If you want to hard shurtdown the JVM and invalidate all AutobiJVM instances for some reason, run `autobi.core._shutdown`.
+If you want to hard shutdown the JVM and invalidate all `AutobiJVM` instances for some reason, run `autobi.core._shutdown()`.

 ### Running AuToBI like from the commandline